Information library

 What is an emissions trading system?

 Greenhouse gas emissions contribute significantly to global warming and climate change.
-There are two different emissions trading systems in Germany and their aim is to give the polluters of such emissions an economic incentive to reduce emissions.
+To ensure that the producers of such emissions have an economic incentive to reduce emissions, there are currently two different comprehensive emissions trading systems in Germany.
 Both have the following principle in common: anyone who pollutes the air with greenhouse gases pays a price, directly or indirectly, for each tonne of CO2 equivalent by purchasing pollution rights.
 CO2 is the chemical formula of carbon dioxide.
 All gases that trigger a greenhouse effect are referred to as CO2 equivalents (CO2eq).
 For this purpose, the harmfulness of methane, for example, is compared with that of carbon dioxide and specified as CO2 equivalent.

 Emissions trading implements the ‘cap and trade’ principle.
 The cap set by the state is a political decision about the maximum total amount of CO2 equivalents (CO2eq) that can be emitted.
 A cap that is demanding in terms of climate policy ensures that CO2 becomes a scarce commodity and that a price for CO2 is formed on the market through trade, which creates an incentive to invest in more climate protection.